dependabot/api-docs/README.md

 Dependabot has an API to make it easy to bulk-import projects.
 This API is also used by the Dependabot dashboard.

-**Note:** Please note that Dependabot makes no commitment to maintaining backwards compatibility of this API.
+**Please note that Dependabot cannot commit to maintaining backwards compatibility of this API**.
 We will, however, update these docs whenever breaking changes are made (likely to be infrequently).
 We recommend you "watch" this repo to receive notifications of any changes.